Rio de Janeiro International Airport; (c) Portal Brasil2016

 Purchase your first MetroRio Prepaid Card at any MetroRio subway or Metro BRT station using VISA or MasterCard.
 The Prepaid Card is valid on MetroRio, and Metro na Superfície BRT, but is NOT valid on local buses.
 The card is free of charge, but a minimum prepayment of R$10 is required.

-Transfers (locally called “Integrations”) are needed to reach a number of attractions between Maracana Stadium, Central Rio, and the South Tourist Zone, so we recommend putting R$50 (US$10) on your Prepaid Card to travel multiple times.
-See metro rail routes on MetroRio System Map
+Transfers (locally called “Integrations”) are needed to reach several attractions between Maracana Stadium, Central Rio, and the South Tourist Zone, so we recommend putting R$50 (US$10) on your Prepaid Card to travel multiple times.

-VLT Light rail train passing the Municipal Theatre, Rio de Janeiro; (c) Fernando Frazao
+VLT Tram passing by Municipal Theatre in central Rio de Janeiro; (c) Fernando Frazão/Wiki Commons

 We recommend contacting Afro Walking Tour for a guided visit to Afrocentric sites in Rio.
-They include a glossary to decode the confusing Race, Ethnicity, and Color definitions in Brasil.
-For example, Pele, the old dark-skinned football star has a complicated history when described as Black in Brasil.
+They include a glossary to decode the confusing Race, Ethnicity, and Color definitions in Brazil.
+For example, Pele, the old dark-skinned football star has a complicated history when described as Black in Brazil.

 Cruiseport